blackline1337/thecrawler/README.md

 ## Description

-The Python script is an asynchronous web crawler using `aiohttp`.
+The Crawler is an asynchronous web crawler using `aiohttp`.
 It extracts links from web pages, allowing users to specify target URLs, input/output files, filter conditions, and use a random user agent.
 The script is versatile, featuring functions for asynchronous HTTP requests, link extraction, filtering, and result saving.
 With a concise command-line interface, it provides flexibility for various web crawling tasks, including link filtering and random user agent rotation.

 ## Installation